 MimeType = string() and Extension = string().
 Files delivered to the client are MIME typed according to RFC 1590.
 File suffixes are mapped to MIME types before file delivery.
-The mapping between file suffixes and MIME types can be specified as an Apache-like file or directly in the property list.
-Such a file can look like the following:
+The mapping between file suffixes and MIME types can be specified in the property list.